 Educating Clients About Appeals

-James S. Friedman, LLC, believes that regardless of the case or the issues it raises, every appellate client must understand how the appellate process works.
+Our appellate practice is grounded in our strong belief that regardless of the case or the issues it raises, every appellate client must understand how the appellate process works.

 Generally speaking, every citizen should understand how our legal system functions, since it affects so many of our basic rights.
 It almost goes without saying that the reality of our system differs dramatically from what is depicted on television or in the movies, or described in a novel.
 Further, although many of us may encounter a trial court at some point in our lives (as, perhaps, a litigant or juror), the odds are that most people who are not attorneys or judges will never see the inside of an appellate courtroom.The Differences Between Trial and Appellate Courts